open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 2. **Planet Configurations:**
    - Refer to the [Planet Configurations page](vi-planet-configurations.md).
    - Learn how to configure your Community Planet.

-## Step 3 - Markdown and Fork Tutorial

-Follow the instructions on the [GitHub and Markdown page](vi-github-and-markdown.md).

-- Once you complete Step 3 you will have:
-  - 1 Pull request made

-Make sure that you've linked to your github.io and pull request link in [#vi-software channel on Discord](https://discord.com/channels/1079980988421132369/1229437557843169280) (`https://YourUserName.github.io` and `LinkToYourPullRequest`).
-Also include the Raw.githack link in your pull request as we asked in the pull request template.

 ## Step 4 - Planet and myPlanet Tutorial